 Estates of Deceased U.S. Citizens

-Notification of Next of Kin: When a U.S. citizen dies abroad, and no legal representative is present in the country at the time of death, the consular officer usually notifies the decedent's next of kin, often with the assistance of the Department of State in Washington, D.C.
+Notification of Next of Kin: When a U.S. citizen dies abroad, and no legal representative is present in the country at the time of death, the consular officer usually notifies the decedent's next of kin by telephone.
 On the basis of instructions received from the legal representative or other qualified party, the consular officer arranges for the disposition of the remains.

 Provisional Conservator of the Estate: The consular officer also acts as provisional conservator of the decedent's personal effects, after receiving them from police officials, hospital authorities, tour managers, or other persons who have had temporary custody of the effects.